RESEARCH STARTER

 SIGNIFICANCE: Three-strikes laws are largely symbolic in most of the United States, but in California they helped to swell the prison population and escalated the critical problems of prison overcrowding and fiscal crisis.

-As the politically motivated get-tough-on-crime campaigns against crime and drugs escalated during the 1980s, US government policymakers moved to adapt the baseball concept of “three strikes and you’re out” to sentencing of repeat offenders, and multiple states and the federal government rushed to create politically popular mandatory minimum sentencing laws.
+As the politically motivated get-tough-on-crime campaigns against crime and drugs escalated during the 1980s, US government policymakers moved to adapt the baseball concept of “three strikes and you’re out” to the sentencing of repeat offenders, and multiple states and the federal government rushed to create politically popular mandatory minimum sentencing laws.

 The goal behind these laws was to punish serious and violent repeat offenders with prison sentences as long as from twenty-five years to life, while reducing victimization and improving community safety through the casting out and incapacitating of the worst criminals.
 Despite the initial popularity of the concept of three-strikes laws, they have been little used in most states.
 However, one state, California, pursued the concept with such vigor that it became an integral part of the state’s corrections and fiscal landscape, leading to a massive prison population.